ziotom78/raytracing_course/tomasi-ray-tracing-08a.md

     and it derives from the geometric definition of a sphere.

--   However, we will limit ourselves to considering only the unit sphere centered at the origin:
+-   But we will just consider the unit sphere centered at the origin:

     $$
     x^2 + y^2 + z^2 = 1\ \rightarrow\ \left\|P - 0\right\|^2 = (P - 0) \cdot (P - 0) = 1,